technosaurus/gameswf/trunk/tu-testbed/dumbuild/README.txt

 * Partly inspired by git, I use SHA1 hashes to identify a build product, by hashing the contents of all the ingredients that go into the build product.
 I call that a "DepHash".
-DepHash definitely simplified the ode, and it should make dependency checking very reliable.
+DepHash definitely simplified the code, and it should make dependency checking very reliable.

 * I'm intrigued by the notion of mating dumbuild to a git backend,